All Episodes

 Thank you.

-Um, and obviously, this whole the whole thing was very, very deeply Christian.
+And obviously, this whole thing was very, very deeply Christian, which is what one would expect.

-The thing is, JD Vance had there was a risk of him coming off a bit too strong, actually.
+The thing is, J.D.
+Vance had, there was a risk of him coming off a bit too strong, actually.

 to die a young man in this world than to sell your soul for an easy life with no purpose, no risk, no love, and no truth.